rasmusab/officialcocktails/officialcocktails.com/content/cocktails/sea_breeze.md

 ![](/cocktail-images/sea_breeze.jpeg)

-## Directions for how to make a Sea breeze
+## Directions for how to make the Sea breeze

 1. Fill a highball glass with ice cubes.
 2. Add 4 cl of vodka to the glass.